ConPaaS-team/conpaas/docs/userguide.rst

 Preparing the ConPaaS services image
 ------------------------------------

-By default, the TaskFarm service can execute the user code that is supported by the default ConPaaS services image.
+By default, the TaskFarming service can execute the user code that is supported by the default ConPaaS services image.
 If user’s tasks depend on specific libraries and/or applications that do not ship with the default ConPaaS services image, the user needs to configure the ConPaaS